dcase808/cinema-ticket-system/README.md

 # Cinema ticket system
 Cinema ticket system built with Svelte, Python with FastAPI and MongoDB.
+Demo at https://cinema-ticket-system.vercel.app/
 ## Configuration
 Enter your MongoDB connection string and your randomly generated SECRET_KEY in ```back/src/secret.py```.
 You can generate your secret key using OpenSSL.
 ```